-You can use the MobileScapes Data Extract tool to better understand mobile movement.
-This tool allows you to create a list of mobile devices that have been identified within a certain area, during a given time frame.
+You can use the MobileScapes Data Extract tool to understand mobile movement better.
+This tool allows you to create a list of mobile devices identified within a selected area during a given time frame.
 This tool uses anonymized, permission-based data collected from location-enabled mobile devices.
-Device locations can be tracked at a specific time and location, but cannot be tied back to a specific individual.
-For more information about privacy or how this data is collected, please contact your account representative.
+Device locations can be tracked at a specific time and location but cannot be tied back to a particular individual.
+Please get in touch with your account representative for more information about privacy or how this data is collected.

-Specify an area of interest - called a geofence - and a time period, to return all the mobile devices that were present in that location and time.
-Once you have generated a list, you can use it as a list of customers in ENVISION and run any customer reports and analyses as you would any other customer file.
+Specify an area of interest - a geofence - and a time period to return all the mobile devices detected in that location during that time.
+Once you have generated a list, you can use it as a list of customers in ENVISION and run customer-weighted reports and analyses as you would with any other customer file.

 1. Learn about using geofences for MobileScapes Data Extracts